taidaesal/kitbash/README.md

 ```

 #### Main section
-There must be a section named `main` where evaluation will start.
-For example:
+There must be an entr point section for the program.
+By default, this section is `main` but you can give a custom name
 ```
 opening:{hello | greetings}
 main: {[opening] world!}